mvadari/xrpl-docs/Permissioned DEX XLS.md

 ### A.3: Why do you need a domain?
 Why not just indicate what credentials you accept on the offer itself?

-It's much easier to specify a single domain instead of a list of credentials every time, especially since using an incorrect list of credentials
+It's much easier to specify a single domain instead of a list of credentials every time, especially since using an incorrect list of credentials would result in accessing a different orderbook.

 ### A.4: Will an account with Deposit Authorization enabled be forced to use Permissioned DEXes?